What can we do about the male mental health crisis?

 Over the past decade, Hall’s scheme has supported and trained thousands of individuals across hundreds of countries.
 As part of its recent Workplace Stress Guide, surveying 673 people working across the hospitality sector (almost a sixth of whom were men), 69.44 per cent of male workers claimed that unrealistic time pressures had impacted their wellbeing.
 Ultimately, says Hall, we’ll only be able to create safe spaces for men to seek solace and open up if we focus on company-wide culture, and not solely a few bad eggs.

-“Everyone views the Marco Pierre Whites and Gordon Ramsays of the world as very aggressive, dominating characters,” he explains.
-“But I see two people who have succumbed to high levels of stress over a period of time, whose ability to cope in an emotionally intelligent way has been severely impacted.
+“Everyone views the stereotypical angry male chefs of the world as very aggressive, dominating characters,” he explains.
+“But I see people who’ve succumbed to high levels of stress over a period of time, whose ability to cope in an emotionally intelligent way has been severely impacted.
 Unless you provide people with the tools and support they need to understand, stop and swap that behaviour, then they’re not going to change.”

 There are estimated to be over 1.5 million people currently waiting for a mental health appointment with the NHS.
 This isn’t any great surprise for Hall, who opted to seek private help after he himself reached crisis point in his twenties and found himself at the back of a telephone queue.
 One decade and a global pandemic later, he warns that – aided by one of the worst cost of living crises in modern history – we could be sleepwalking into a new nadir for men’s mental health.
 “Post-Covid, we’re already seeing millions of people on waiting lists to access therapy for at least three to six months,” he says.
 “At the same time, we’ve got private therapists increasing their costs due to the supply and demand equilibrium.”